rosslh/Mandelbrot-set-explorer/README.md

 # Interactive-Python-Mandelbrot
 A clickable interactive mandelbrot set, made with Python 3, PIL, and Tkinter.
 Uses multiprocessing, colour palette is randomly generated.

+**Update**: For a faster, browser-based Mandelbrot set explorer, check out [this more recent project](https://github.com/rosslh/rust-mandelbrot-set).

 ## Usage
 1. Install required modules with `pip install -r requirements.txt`.
 2. Run the program with `python3 framework.py`